iee-ihu-gr-course1941/ADISE24_blokus_2020038_2020074/README.md

 There are some known issues that were not fixed due to time contraints.
 You'll find them in the issues tab.

+## Note
+Although the files are stored in the api directory, the front end files use API endpoints in a directory named lamp, as that is the name used in the live demo.

 # Game API Documentation

 A thin-API approached was followed to facilitate front-end development.
 This has led to some redundancy, but it has been minimized.